 It's possible to live with an umbilical hernia without realizing it.

 Umbilical hernias are not always obvious.
-While umbilical hernias can be incredibly painful, it's not uncommon for them to be present for years without noticeable symptoms.
+While they can be incredibly painful, it's not uncommon for them to be present for years without noticeable symptoms.

 What is an umbilical hernia?

 An umbilical hernia is a type of hernia where intra-abdominal contents (usually fat, but occasionally intestine) protrude through an opening in the abdominal muscles where the umbilical cord once was.
-Umbilical hernias are most common in infants, but can also be found in adults.
+This type of hernia is most common in infants, but can also be found in adults.
 Umbilical hernias are more common for overweight people and women who have given birth.

 What are the symptoms of an umbilical hernia?